HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 <greeting>Hello &name;!</greeting>
 ```

-When parsed, `&name;` gets replaced with "World", so the result is "Hello World!".
+When parsed, `&name;` gets replaced with “World”, so the result is “Hello World!”.

 There are two types of entities that matter for XXE: